 The instruction sequence is shown in Figure 30.
 Chip Select (CS#) must be driven High after the eighth bit of the last address byte has been latched in, otherwise the Block Erase (BE) instruction is not executed.
-As soon as Chip Select (CS#) is driven High, the self-timed Block Erase cycle (whose duration is t{BE}) is initiated.
+As soon as Chip Select (CS#) is driven High, the self-timed Block Erase cycle (whose duration is tBE) is initiated.
 While the Block Erase cycle is in progress, the Status Register may be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Block Erase cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.

-A Block Erase (BE) instruction applied to a block which is protected by the Block Protect (CMP, 4KBL, TB, BP2, BP1, BP0) bits (see Table 4) or Boot Lock feature will be ignored.
+A Block Erase (BE) instruction applied to a block which is protected by the CMP bit, 4BKL bit, TB bit and Block Protect (BP2, BP1, BP0) bits (see Table 4) or Boot Lock feature will be ignored.